 When operating in 2tCK Write Preamble Mode, tWTR (command based) and tWR (MR0[11:9]) must be programmed to a value 1 clock greater than the tWTR and tWR setting normally required for the applicable speed bin.
-The CAS to CAS command delay to either different bank group (tCCD_S) or same bank group (tCCD_L) have minimum timing requirements that must be satisfied between Write commands and are stated in the Timing Parameters by Speed Bin tables.
-When operating in 2tCK Write Preamble Mode, tCCD_S and tCCD_L must also be even number of clocks; if the minimum timing specification requires only 5tCKs, the 5tCKs has to be rounded up to 6tCKs when operating in 2tCK Write Preamble Mode while 5tCKs would be acceptable if operating in 1tCK Write Preamble Mode
+The \overline{CAS} to \overline{CAS} command delay to either different bank group (tCCD_S) or same bank group (tCCD_L) have minimum timing requirements that must be satisfied between Write commands and are stated in the Timing Parameters by Speed Bin tables.
+When operating in 2tCK Write Preamble Mode, tCCD_S and tCCD_L must also be even numbers of clocks; if the minimum timing specification requires only 5tCKs, the 5tCKs has to be rounded up to 6tCKs when operating in 2tCK Write Preamble Mode; however, 5tCKs would be acceptable if operating in 1tCK Write Preamble Mode.